lkodinsson/MARS/Basic/PHB.md

 #### Block

 **Stamina Cost:** 1
-**Action Speed:** Reaction
+**Action Speed:** Free Reaction

-Use a wielded item with the block feature to block all incoming attacks or spells coming from in front of you, adding its block value to your damage reduction.
-If this action is used to block projectiles, add its block value to your armour rating instead.
+If you would be hit, you may use your shield to block an incoming attack in front of you.
+If you do, that damage is dealt to your shield's durability instead of you, and is reduced by the block value of that shield.
+Critical hits get half of their bonus damage against blocked hits.

+If the shield would be dealt damage in excess of the shield's durability, the remaining damage is dealt directly to you as a successful hit reduced by your armour's damage reduction (to a minimum of 1).

+Shields with no durability are considered broken and cannot be used to block until they are repaired.

 #### Brandish